 - b.
 Hepatitis B vaccination - c.
 Bloodborne pathogen post-exposure evaluation and follow-up - d.
-Communication of hazards to employees including labels, signs, through information and training
+Communication of hazards to employees through information and training

 - e.
 Recordkeeping, including medical records, training records, and a log of sharps injuries - 3.
-The district's procedure for evaluating documenting the route(s) of exposure and the circumstances surrounding under which exposure incidents occurred - 4.
-An effective procedure for gathering information about each exposure incident involving a sharp, as required for the log of sharps injuries - 5.
-An effective procedure for periodically determining the frequency of use of the types and brands of sharps involved in exposure incidents documented in the sharps injury log - 6.
+The district's procedure for documenting the route(s) of exposure and the circumstances under which exposure incidents occurred - 4.
+An effective procedure for gathering information about each exposure incident involving a sharp - 5.
+An effective procedure for periodically determining the frequency of use of the types and brands of sharps involved in exposure incidents - 6.
 An effective procedure for identifying currently available engineering controls and selecting such controls, as appropriate, for the procedures performed by employees in their work areas or departments - 7.
-An effective procedure for documenting instances when a licensed healthcare professional directly involved in a patient's an employee's care determines, in the reasonable exercise of clinical judgment, that the use of an engineering control would jeopardize an individual's the employee's safety or the success of a medical, dental, or nursing procedure involving the individual employee - 8.
+An effective procedure for documenting instances when a licensed healthcare professional directly involved in an employee's care determines that the use of an engineering control would jeopardize the employee's safety or the success of a medical, dental, or nursing procedure involving the employee - 8.
 An effective procedure for obtaining the active involvement of employees in reviewing and updating the exposure control plan with respect to the procedures performed by employees in their respective work areas or departments

-The exposure control plan shall be reviewed and updated at least annually and whenever necessary to: (8 CCR 5193(e); 29 CFR 1910.1030)
+The exposure control plan shall be reviewed and updated at least annually and whenever necessary to: (8 CCR 5193; 29 CFR 1910.1030)

 - 1. Reflect new or modified tasks and procedures affecting occupational exposure - 2.
-Reflect changes in technology that eliminate or reduce exposure to bloodborne pathogens and, to To the extent that sharps are used in the district, reflect progress in document consideration and implementation of appropriate commercially available implementing the use of needleless systems and needle devices and sharps with engineered sharps injury protection - 3.
+Reflect changes in technology that eliminate or reduce exposure to bloodborne pathogens and, to To the extent that sharps are used in the district, document consideration and implementation of appropriate commercially available needleless systems and needle devices and sharps with engineered sharps injury protection - 3.
 Include new or revised employee positions with occupational exposure - 4.
 Review and evaluate the exposure incidents which occurred since the previous update